 Participants are required to carry all of the necessary food, clothing, and mandatory equipment specified by race organizers.
 Water is provided along the entire course at designated check points, approximately every 6 miles.
 Campsites are provided after each stage, offering shelter, additional drinking water, and hot water for food preparation.

-Checkpoints are located approximately every 5-7 miles along the course and are outfitted with the minimum of one volunteer, one medical staff, and one driver.
+Checkpoints are located approximately every 5-7 miles along the course and are outfitted with the minimum of one volunteer, one medical staff, and one vehicle.
 During Stage 5, participants are allowed to sleep at designated overnight checkpoint(s) located after the 35th mile.
-The following equipment are brought to each checkpoint: 1) pop-up tent shelter, 2) extra flags and banners, 3) water, 4) stools, 5) communication devices, and 6) emergency equipment – a hot water source will also be available at the overnight checkpoint during Stage 5.
+The following equipment are brought to each checkpoint: 1) pop-up tent shelter, 2) extra flags and banners, 3) water, 4) bench/stools, 5) communication devices, and 6) emergency medical equipment – a hot water source will also be available at the overnight checkpoint during Stage 5.

 Conditions of Entry